Rotimi779/Scrabble/README.md

 # Scrabble
 This is a Scrabble game implemented in Java, using an MVC design pattern.
-The project allows two players to play Scrabble, where words are placed on a 15x15 board, tiles are drawn from a bag, and a dictionary is used to determine if the words placed down are valid.
+The project allows two players to play Scrabble, where words are placed on a 15x15 board made up of buttons, tiles are drawn from a bag, and a dictionary is used to determine if the words placed down are valid.
 The game keeps track of both players' score, which is calculated by adding the points of each letter in the word or words they create.The game then ends when there are no more tiles to draw from the bag and one player uses up the tiles in their collection.

 ## How to play